edcork/edcork.github.io/docs/pages/write/system_config.md

 The following example uses the `chrony` tool to synchronize time across operating systems.
 You must have a time server prepared for the time synchronization.

-1. On the first control plane node, run the following command to install the `chrony` client:
+1. On the first master node, run the following command to install the `chrony` client:

         yum install chrony -y